righthandabacus/righthandabacus.github.io/_posts/2012-05-22-linearization.markdown

 \end{aligned}
 $$

-Similarly, for the case of $n$-constraints case, the all-or-nothing rule means
+Similarly, for the case of $$n$$-constraints case, the all-or-nothing rule means

 $$
 \begin{aligned}